Madison Public Library Bibliovation Web Extension

 Library Page II

-MPL BibEx is a WebExtension for Firefox (58+) that adds additional features to PTFS’s Bibliovation Library Services Platform.
-BibEx is intended for use by member libraries of the South Central Library System, and, while not supported by SCLS, it is actively developed and maintained by Lucas Schneider, a Library Page II at MPL-Central.
+MPL BibEx is a WebExtension for Firefox (58+) and Google Chrome that adds additional features to LibLimes’s Bibliovation Library Services Platform.
+BibEx is intended for use by member libraries of Wisconsin’s South Central Library System, and, while not supported by SCLS, it has been vetted by them for security and is actively developed and maintained by Lucas Schneider, a Library Page II at MPL-Central.

 Table of Contents